Highlights for cefaclor

 What does the pill look like?

-cefaclor, Mylan Pharmaceuticals Inc, 500mg
+cefaclor, Mylan Pharmaceuticals Inc., 500mg

-cefaclor, Ivax Pharmaceuticals Inc a Division of Teva USA, 500mg
+cefaclor, Teva Pharmaceuticals USA, 500mg

-cefaclor, Ranbaxy Pharmaceuticals Inc. a Sun Pharma Company, 250mg
+cefaclor, Ranbaxy Pharmaceuticals Inc, a Sun Pharma Company, 250mg

 cefaclor, Apothecon Inc Div Bristol Myers Squibb, 250mg

-cefaclor, Mylan Pharmaceuticals Inc, 250mg
+cefaclor, Mylan Pharmaceuticals Inc., 250mg

 Last Updated: March 23, 2009